danwakefield/gosh/README.md

 [![Build Status](https://drone.io/github.com/Danwakefield/gosh/status.png)](https://drone.io/github.com/Danwakefield/gosh/latest)

 Currently only supports script files and lacks some important shell features like redirections, subshells and nested variables in some cases.
 See the test-files folder for more examples of what currently works.

+Not perfect but it is currently in code freeze for submission.
+I think the biggest problem right now are the circular dependencies.
+Move Scope from the variables package into main and figure some way for arith to continue working

 Uses [Govend](https://github.com/govend/govend) for vendoring.
 This will only matter if you add a dependency and if you would like